About Me

 I use Discourse as a course forum.
 I don’t use Piazza, because Piazza is not a forum.

-This site is built using Next.js and deployed on Vercel.
-I recommend both highly!
+This site is built using Next.js and deployed on my private Kubernetes cluster.

 I was born Geoffrey Werner-Allen.
 I used that name professionally until I married Suzanna Chapman, and we became the Challens.
 My high-school cross country team nicknamed me “gwa”, and I signed emails with those initials until it started confusing people and then for many years afterward.